-A time of preparation and reflection on the
+A time of preparation prior to the feast of the

 Dormition of our Most Holy Theotokos